gokudomatic/eco-state-machine/README.md

 ```

 ### Example 4
 Turret bot, with a group and a timeout reset.
 The turret attacks target whenever it's in sight, and stops shooting after 5 seconds.
-The turret can be hit and be destroyed at any time.
+The turret can be hit and destroyed at any time.
 The turret shuts down automatically after 30 seconds.

 ![example 4](/eco-state-machine-example4.png)